YuukiJapanTech/CA8271x/README.md

 In the LTF-726x-BH+ series ONT, the settings are loaded by two scfg.txt files.
 For rewriting settings `/config/scfg.txt` are used.

-- `/config/default_scfg.txt`  (RW)
+- `/config/default_scfg.txt`  (RW)<br>
-Contains the manufacturer's default settings, which are read first at ONT startup and are the lowest priority settings.
+Contains the manufacturer's default settings,<br>
+which are read first at ONT startup and are the lowest priority settings.<br>
-They can be edited, but must not be rewritten.
+They can be edited, but must not be rewritten.<br>
-- `/config/scfg.txt` (RW)
+- `/config/scfg.txt` (RW)<br>
-Contains settings set by the user or ISP.
+Contains settings set by the user or ISP.<br>
-It has a higher priority than /config/scfg.txt and will overwritte the settings if there is a conflict.
+It has a higher priority than /config/scfg.txt and will overwritte the settings if there is a conflict.<br>
-Can be edited and saved.
+Can be edited and saved.<br>

 The settings are overwritten and loaded at startup with the following priority.